 The platform offers unique solutions for B2B, wholesale and subscription-based stores.
 And its conversion-friendly, customizable themes enable you to build any kind of store to sell anything online.

 BigCommerce’s abandoned cart recovery shipping integrations and multichannel distribution features are some of the best in the industry but not available at the lower tiers.

-And unlike Shopify, instead of charging a fee per transaction, BigCommerce puts the limit sales revenue per tier and once you reach the sales limit of your selected tier, the plan will automatically be upgraded.
+And unlike Shopify, instead of charging a fee per transaction, BigCommerce puts a limit on sales revenue per tier.
+Once you reach the sales limit of your selected tier, the plan will automatically be upgraded.

 BigCommerce excels in the SEO performance of the site, loading speed, scalability, and security.
-So, whether you’re starting a new online store from scratch, or introducing your brick-and-mortar store into the eCommerce world, BigCommerce can be a viable option for you.
+So, whether you’re starting a new online store from scratch or introducing your brick-and-mortar store into the eCommerce world, it can be a viable option.

 - No transaction fees